A short history of the climate (lack of) movement

 People bowed to sadness and guilt as we realized that we had “taken a hammer to the most perfectly proportioned of sculptures.” – Bill McGibbon

-Even Margaret Thatcher, the Iron Lady, a woman not known for her radical greenie attitudes, stated to the UN general assembly in November 1989,
+Even Margaret Thatcher – the Iron Lady, a woman not known for her radical greenie attitudes, stated to the UN general assembly in November 1989,

 “What we are now doing to the world … is new in the experience of the Earth.
 It is mankind and his activities that are changing the environment of our planet in damaging and dangerous ways.
 The result is that change in future is likely to be more fundamental and more widespread than anything we have known hitherto.
 Change to the sea around us, change to the atmosphere above, leading in turn to change in the world’s climate, which could alter the way we live in the most fundamental way of all.

 “The environmental challenge that confronts the whole world demands an equivalent response from the whole world.
 Every country will be affected and no one can opt out.
-Those countries who are industrialised must contribute more to help those who are not.”
+Those countries who are industrialized must contribute more to help those who are not.”

 Don Jessop, a Liberal senator for South Australia, made this statement in parliament: